MA3CIN/MA3CIN/README.md

 ### Welcome to my github profile!

 <img align="center" src="https://github.com/MA3CIN/MA3CIN/blob/main/HeyThere.png"/>
-I'm in my second year of studies towards a bachelor's degree in Telecommunications at the Warsaw University of Technology.
+I'm in my third year of studies towards a bachelor's degree in Telecommunications at the Warsaw University of Technology.
 <br/>
 <br/>

 - Trying to learn everything Kubernetes related!
-- Passionate about Video Editing, Programming, Basketball and Software development!
+- Passionate about Video Editing, Programming, Basketball and Software engineering!
 - Working on contributing here more often